nevzatseferoglu/cse101-coursework/README.md

 # CSE101-Intruduction_to_Computer_Engineering
-  This repository has lesson of ıntroduction to computer engineer content.
+  This repository has lesson of introduction to computer engineer content.